Upgrade boring leftovers with these fun and easy recipes. From lasagna to carbonara, there’s a leftover spaghetti recipe for everyone!

 7 — Spaghetti Cheese Casserole

-Casseroles are a wonderful way to use up leftovers, and leftover spaghetti is no exception.
+Casseroles are a wonderful way to use up leftovers, and leftover spaghetti for a spaghetti cheese casserole is no exception.

-Consisting of only eggs, milk, dry mustard, flour, Monterey jack cheese, and leftover spaghetti – it’s easy to put together if you don’t have time to run to the store.
+Consisting of only eggs, milk, dry mustard, flour, Monterey jack cheese, and leftover spaghetti, this recipe is easy to put together if you don’t have time to run to the store.

-To take things up a notch, make this easy side dish with broccoli, chicken, or ham, too.
+You can also swap out that Monterey jack cheese for your preferred pasta cheese like parmesan or mozzarella too.
+To take things up a notch, make this easy side dish with broccoli, chicken, or ham.

 8 — Baked Spaghetti Pie

-It’s very easy to make on busy weeknights or makes a great comfort food for when you’re tired and need to carb up.
+This spaghetti leftover recipe also features ground beef (optional), regular tomato spaghetti sauce and seasonings.
+It’s very easy to make on busy weeknights or makes a great comfort food for when you’re tired and need to carb up

 9 — Spaghetti Salad

 Um, what?
-I know, it sounds strange.
-But think “pasta salad” and stay with me.
+We know, it sounds strange.
+But think “pasta salad” and stay with us.

 Imagine a cold leftover spaghetti dish that has some delicious ingredients added to it and mixed around to be served as a side.